-Easter Simnel Cake is more than just a fruit cake, it has roots that stretch back to medieval times.
+Easter Simnel Cake is so much more than a traditional fruit cake, it's a classic with a rich history that stretches all the way back to medieval times.

 Like us on Facebook Follow us on twitter Follow us on instagram Follow us on pinterest Follow us on youtube